phoxy/phoxy/README.md

 All your raw sql response is translated to valid, unified json object.
 All your manual constructed json result peeling when requested localy(at server).
 Once again. `return 4;` virtually become `{data: {function_name: 4}}` when called from outsorce.
 And any `['scrupt' => 'login', 'data' => ['name' => 'Me', 'id' => 4]]` translated to `'name' => 'Me', 'id' => 4]`.
 So you able simple combine protected and public methods with cross-module references.

+## Insects

+What if your plans changed.
+Or you made bug?
+You should fix same issue at every file that contains similar code.
+And you dublicate your code.
+With phoxy one snipped is reused wholesite, and it ether work or not.
+Everywhere.
+Controlled from one file.

 ## Get started